GameKit Complete Guide for Developers Multiplayer and More

 Designing leaderboards

-• Choose metrics that match gameplay objectives such as fastest time highest score or level reached
+- Choose metrics that match gameplay objectives, such as fastest time, the highest score, or level reached.

 Designing achievements